 Clicking on a button of just about any size is quite an easy task when you do it with a mouse on a desktop.
 However, sometimes small buttons may become annoying, especially when a user needs to “click” them with a finger on his/her smartphone screen.
 If there are multiple small buttons that are very close to each other, a user can easily press one while trying to press another and this will certainly cause real annoyance to him/her.

 You can save your visitors this annoyance by making the buttons on your site bigger.
 A good practice we can recommend it to take your time and test all buttons by yourself.
 Think of all types of mobile devices which you can use for the test and see how clicking on different added buttons feels.
 Apply some changes if necessary.

 Use Large Enough Font Sizes.

 If your default font is tiny and of small size, users may experience difficulties in reading the content on their small screen.
-A suitable choice of font size is 14px.
+A suitable choice of font size is minimum 15px.
 So go ahead test it out and consider if a larger one will suit better.

 It is also recommendable to bet on standard sans serif fonts.
 All fonts that are not common and demand a download will slow down the process of loading your website which may irritate users and make them leave.